ZachHeick/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Both lists and sets are sequences of objects.
 One difference is that lists maintain order, but sets do not.
-Another difference is that there can be no duplicate objects in a set, where a list can.
-When searching for an element is list vs. a set, performance is faster for sets.
-This is because when searching for an item in a list, each item in that list needs to be compared for equality which is linear time.
-A set however uses a hash table, which has constant lookup time.
+Another difference is that there can be no duplicate objects in a set, where a list can have duplicates.
+When searching for an element in a list versus a set, performance is faster for sets.
+This is because when searching for an item in a list, each item in that list needs to be compared for equality, which is done in linear time.
+A set, however, uses a hash table.
+A hash table has constant lookup time and is faster than linear time.

 ---